Moksh Jain

 prof_pic.jpg

 I am a Ph.D. student at Mila and Université de Montréal supervised by Yoshua Bengio.
-I am interested in developing machine learning algorithms for effective experimental design, incorporating tools from probabilistic inference and modern deep learning.
-My work focuses on the probabilistic inference framework of GFlowNets.
-I am interested in applications of these algorithms to accelerate the scientific discovery process.
+I am currently a Research Intern at Basis.
+I am interested in developing probabilistic machine learning algorithms that enable reasoning to discover new knowledge through a virtuous cycle of modelling and experimentation.
+I am interested in applications of these algorithms to accelerate the process of making new scientific discoveries.
 At Mila, I lead various efforts to develop novel machine learning approaches in the context of drug discovery.

 I completed my bachelor’s degree at the National Institute of Technology Karnataka, Surathkal.
 To work on my thesis, I spent a semester at Microsoft Research supervised by Prateek Jain and Harsha Simhadri as a part of the EdgeML project, working on efficient machine learning algorithms for resource-constrained environments.
 I also spent a summer at the Machine Learning group at Leuphana Universitat Lüneburg, supervised by Uwe Dick and Ulf Brefeld.